bratislava/bratislava.github.io/docs/recipes/debug-cluster-connectivity.md

----
-sidebar_position: 7
----

-# Debuging

-## How to debug Kubernetes pod?
+# Debugging k8s cluster connectivity to an outside service

-Let's assume you want to check the pod for `next-city-library`.
+Let's assume you want to check if you can ping a service from the  `next-city-library` pod.

 1. ### Connect to proper Kubernetes cluster